trueos/trueos-docs/trueos-handbook/support.rst

 Become a Beta Tester
 ====================

 If you like playing around with operating systems and have a bit of spare time, one of the most effective ways you can assist the TrueOS® community is by reporting problems you encounter while using TrueOS®.

-If you have a spare system or virtual machine, you can also download and try out the latest release candidate snapshots.
-These versions are still in testing and have not been officially released yet.
+If you have a spare system or virtual machine, you can also download and try out the latest testing snapshots.
 Having as many people as possible using TrueOS® on many different hardware configurations assists the Project in finding and fixing bugs.
 This makes using TrueOS® better for everyone.
-Subscribing to the `PC-BSD® blog <https://blog.pcbsd.org/>`_ is a good way to keep up-to-date on the availability of testing snapshots and any major bugs that affect users.

 If becoming a tester interests you, subscribe to the `testing mailing list <http://lists.pcbsd.org/mailman/listinfo/testing>`_.
 As new testing versions become available they will be announced on this list.
 You will also be able to see what problems other testers are finding and can check to see if the problem exists on your hardware as well.
 You can also subscribe to `these RSS feeds <http://dir.gmane.org/gmane.os.pcbsd.testing>`_ if you want a quick way to keep up with the subjects being discussed on the testing mailing list.

 Anyone can become a beta tester.
-Follow these tips so that you can accurately describe your findings so they can be fixed as soon as possible:
+Follow these tips so that you can accurately describe your findings so they can be fixed as soon as
+possible:

 * Before you :ref:`Report a bug`, skim through the archives of the `testing mailing list <http://lists.pcbsd.org/mailman/listinfo/testing>`_ to see if anyone else has reported a similar problem.

 * When reporting a new issue, use a descriptive subject that includes the error and the version of TrueOS®.
 Ideally, the subject is short (8 words or less) and contains key words about the error.
-An example would be "AppCafe on 10.2-RELEASE-p1 fails to create jail".

-* Ensure that the body of the bug report includes the TrueOS® version.
+* Ensure that the body of the bug report contains the output of :command:`uname -a`.

 * Give a short (2-3 sentences) description of how to recreate the error.
 If there is an error message, include its complete text.

-* Include any other info that may be useful (e.g. this used to work on 10.0).

 * If the problem appears to be hardware related, include a copy of :file:`/var/run/dmesg.boot` as this file shows the hardware that was probed the last time the TrueOS® system booted.

 .. index:: translations
 .. _Become a Translator: